 Good: Binge drinking has become a trend among college students.
 While some argue that it might be better for your health than regular consumption of low amounts of alcohol, science says otherwise.

-Not-so-good: Learning an instrument can develop a child’s cognitive abilities.
+Not-so-good thesis statement: Learning an instrument can develop a child’s cognitive abilities.

 Problem: This is a very weak statement—”can” develop doesn’t tell us whether that is what happens in every child, what kind of effects of music education on cognition we can expect, and whether that has or should have any practical implications.